labanskoller/hackeriet_blog/_posts/2019-03-16-solution-to-utctf-2019-Jacobis-Chance-Encryption.md

 plaintext and gets a large random number `x`.
 Then it checks if the bit is 1 or 0 and encodes that information as either y * x<sup>2</sup> or x<sup>2</sup> in the congruence class of y.

-There is also a public key involved, that's just two primes multiplied together, but it's more of a red herring.
+There is also a public key involved that's just two primes multiplied together, but it's more of a red herring.

-This is actually a kind of neat algebra problem, we want to know if a number is a was a square of itself before it got reduced by modulo `n` or not, and we know that `n` and the number are coprime.
+This is actually a kind of neat algebra problem.
+We want to know if a number was a square of itself before it got reduced by modulo `n` or not, and we know that `n` and the number are coprime.

-As with all math problems, someone have solved this in sage already.
-The name of function is `kronecker`, so all we had to do was to write a small sage program to reverse the crypto function.
+As with all math problems, someone has solved this in sage already.
+The name of the function is `kronecker`, so all we had to do was to write a small sage program to reverse the crypto function.

 ```python